 Of course there are plenty of other uses for this feature so feel free to think of your own!

-Number of Custom Variables
+Number of custom variables

 Custom variables are limited as each of them is represented by additional column in the database.
 By default Piwik PRO Cloud accounts have 10 custom variables from each scope.
 If you would like to raise the amount of the variables just let our support team know and they will coordinate the change for you.

-Tracking variables with Piwik PRO Tag Manager
+Track variables with Tag Manager

 Piwik PRO Tag Manager makes it almost effortless to add a custom variable of any scope to the tracker.